dragon-fire-fly/organisation_app_api/TESTING.md

 One bug was found during testing where a newly created event was not automatically added to that user's calendar.
 This bug could not be reproduced with further testing, but could occur again in the future.

 Details about this bug can be found in its [Github issue](https://github.com/dragon-fire-fly/organisation_app_api/issues/46).
+As it could not be reproduced, the issue has been closed for now.